Gorilla Trekking Uganda Exclusive Information and Tips 2022 – All you need to know about Uganda Gorilla Safaris

 Before you set for a gorilla safari in Uganda or Rwanda, it is better you first acknowledge the rules that govern the gorilla trekking process in these countries.
 For instance, these rules don’t change; the rangers still imply them to the tourists.
 Below are some of the rules that tourist should abide by while planning to visit the park;

-- Don’t use your camera without a flash.
+- Don’t use your camera with a flash when capturing mountain gorillas.

 - Tourists with health issues e.g. cough, flu etc. will not be allowed to trek because you may infect the mountain gorillas.
 And so many more other restrictions.